What if you could only have one rifle? What would it be?

 For a recce rifle chambered in 5.56 NATO, ammunition selection is critical to maximize performance, especially when the mission calls for accurate engagement at varying distances.

-The 77-grain Open-Tip Match (OTM) round has been a preferred choice for several Tier 1 military units due to its exceptional accuracy and terminal performance.
+The 77-grain Open-Tip Match (OTM) round has been preferred for several Tier 1 military units due to its exceptional accuracy and terminal performance.

-Here’s what two former DEVGRU operators have to say about ammo for a recce rifle.
+Here’s what two former DEVGRU operators say about ammo for a recce rifle.

 Its heavier weight, compared to the standard 55-grain or 62-grain rounds, allows it to maintain stability in flight, resulting in consistent accuracy across varying distances.